Presbyterian Manor Art is Ageless® exhibit and reception features senior artists

 The Art is Ageless exhibit will be open from 11 a.m. to 5 p.m.
 March 3–7 and feature works from local artists.
 The public is welcome to visit Salina Art Center to view the exhibit of acrylics, oils, photography and various other mediums, ranging from amateur to professional levels.
 Winning pieces at the community level move on to a masterpiece level judging to determine which pieces are featured in the annual calendar and note cards.

 In addition to the exhibit, Salina Presbyterian Manor will honor the local senior artists who entered artwork in the exhibit during a private reception from 2–4 p.m.
 March 7.
+This will be a come-and-go event to keep the number of attendees at the gathering below the threshold of 50 as set by the Saline County Health Department.

 Many thanks to everyone who served as a judge for this year’s Art is Ageless competition: Darren Morawitz, local artist; Barbara Walker, silver needles expert; Kayla Borell, education coordinator, Salina Art Center; Neil Ward, department chair of art & design, Kansas Wesleyan University; Lori Wright, associate professor of art & design, Kansas Wesleyan University.